(MA PhD (Lond))

 Select articles and book chapters

-- 'Developing Peace: The Evolution of Development Goals and Activities in United Nations Peacekeeping', Oxford Development Studies (forthcoming 2021) (with J. Gledhill & M. Meiske).
+- 'Developing Peace: The Evolution of Development Goals and Activities in United Nations Peacekeeping', Oxford Development Studies (2021) (with J. Gledhill & M. Meiske).

 - 'Critical Dialogue', Perspectives on Politics 19:2 (June 2021).